pathoam/solana/bench-exchange/README.md

     profit of the matcher initiating the swap request.
 - Execution Conditions
   - Conditions which when met, result in a successful trade being carried out.
-    - Orders in question must complement each other in offer/accept assets
+    - Orders in question must complement each other in offer/accept asset directionality
-    - Orders must be valid and active (not expired/cancelled
+    - Orders must be valid and active (not expired/cancelled)
+    - Orders must be issued by different accounts (self-trade prevention)
 - Match request
   - A request submitted to the exchange to carry out the matching process
   - Requires a set of valid, active orders that meet execution conditions